Updated June 20, 2019

-One of the newest entrants to this specific marketplace is that of Zillow, who are now engaged in an Instant Offers program of their own.
+One of the newest entrants to this rapidly expanding marketplace is Zillow, which now has an “instant offers” program of its own called Zillow Offers.

-Here we take a look at what Zillow Instant Offers actually is, alongside the program’s main pros and cons.
+In this article, we’ll take an in-depth look at Zillow Offers, examining the program’s main pros and cons.

 Sell your house fast and get top dollar!